How to Reset Your Gut: Top 6 Strategies

 3) Drink more water!

-Most of us take being thirsty as a sign to drink water, but actually, feeling thirsty is a sign that our body is already dehydrated.
+Most of us take being thirsty as a sign to drink water, but feeling thirsty is a sign that our body is already dehydrated.
 Dehydration can cause headaches, kidney stones, low energy levels, confusion and weakness.11

 4) Slow it down